CSB-KUL/yMap/README/README.txt

 //////////////////// Troubleshoots \\\\\\\\\\\\\\\\\\\\\\\\\\\

-1 - The finals of annotated PTMs are missing or less them nine.
+1 - The files of annotated PTMs are missing or less them nine.

 Reason: forget to unzip the data/PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip how to correct: unzip the sc_btw_proteins.txt.zip file and run the data()

-2 - mutation_types_file() fail to complete with error message:
+2 - ymap_genes() fail to complete with error message:

 “IndexError: string index out of range”